-Assamese culture is one of the richest cultures of the whole world.
+Assamese culture is one of the richest cultures in the whole world.
 I am not saying this culture as rich without any reason.
 But there are obviously many reasons behind this.

 As an example you can see, the address key’s between the relatives.

 In Assam, different relatives are called differently.
 As mother’s younger brother called as ‘Mama’, Father’s younger brother called as ‘Khura’ and elder brother called as ‘Bordeota’.

 But if approached the English culture then only one address keyword you will get see in all this and that is ‘Uncle’.

 Similarly, there are other reasons too, due to which much wise intellect also define Assamese culture is one of the richest cultures in the world.

 Just as the language is responsible for making rich the culture of Assam, the traditional musical elements are also equally responsible to make the same thing.